 When doing your research make sure it is realistic.
 Do you have the same amount of experience for the job advertised online?
 Also make sure that you research a number of job ads and take the average salary, not the biggest one as your expectation.
 This also counts to the performance of the company.
 If the results are less than stellar you may need to rein in your salary expectation accordingly.

 4) “I demand a raise”

-The last time you got a raise is largely immaterial as length of service is rarely a strong enough reason for a salary review on its own.
+The last time you got a raise is largely immaterial as the length of service is rarely a strong enough reason for a salary review on its own.
 You have to negotiate for that raise and demonstrate why you feel you are owed one.
 Acting like the approval is a mere formality would be a big mistake on your part.

 5) “I want £X”

 When negotiating don’t reveal your number first, your boss may be thinking you are worth more!
 Be prepared to go higher if they are below what you feel is reasonable but do that calmly and rationally.
-It is after all a negotiation and needs to be treated like one.
+It is, after all, a negotiation and needs to be treated like one.

 6) “It’s all about me”

 As strange as it sounds your salary review isn’t all about you.
 You need to highlight your work and its effect on the business in the past 12 months and outline a path for the next 12.
 This will help your boss see the upside of giving you a raise that you deserve both now and in the future.